 This truth applies not just to the great events that occurred to Israel during the exodus from Egypt, or during the destruction that preceded the exodus, or in the pilgrimage of going through the wilderness.
 This principle also applies to our individual and seemingly small and insignificant lives as sons of God.

-Brethren, how important are the life of each one of your children to you?
+Brethren, how important is the life of each one of your children to you?
 Would God, with His perfect character and love, do anything less than what a human would do?
 No. His care and concern for His children is exceedingly greater.
 It is immeasurably greater, and therefore the psalm reaches the conclusion that God should be reverenced.
 Indeed, it says "feared" because therein lies great wisdom.
 Reverence and fear drive us toward Him and toward submission.

 When one compares God's works with man's works, the closer one looks at man's works the more flaws one sees.
 The closer one looks at God's works, the more perfection one sees.
 Man's works are finite.
 God's works are infinite.
 Man's works are mutable, changeable.
 God's works are immutable.